hanxiaomax/Learncpp_CN/docs/7-8-Do-while-statements.md

 COPY

 But this only works because our initial value of `0` for `selection` isn’t in the set of valid values (`1, 2, 3 or 4`).
 What if `0` was a valid choice?
-We’d have to pick a different initializer to represent “invalid” -- and now we’re introducing magic numbers ([4.15 -- Symbolic constants: const and constexpr variables](https://www.learncpp.com/cpp-tutorial/const-constexpr-and-symbolic-constants/)) into our code.
+We’d have to pick a different initializer to represent “invalid” -- and now we’re introducing magic numbers ([[4-15-Literals|4.15 - 字面量]]) into our code.

 We could instead add a new variable to track validity, like so: